Project-OpenBytes/portex/docs/source/schema/complex_types/array.rst

       -  False
       -  null
       -  |  Represent the length of the array,
-         |  used to define a array with fixed length.
+         |  used to define an array with a fixed length.

    -  -  ``items``
       -  JSON object